msmontader/rdbms-with-dsl/README.md

 ### What is this repository? ###

- * Simple Database System with a DSL (this was a class project for CS61B at UC Berkeley).
+ * Simple Database System with a DSL (this was a class project for CS61B at UC Berkeley.
+Spring 2017).

  * A small version of what is called a relational database management system (DBMS).
  	This project has a DSL (Domain Specific Language), where a user can interact with the system.